tute/talk-welcoming-people/README.md

 > Showing a contributor the next bug they can work on dramatically improves the
 > odds of contributing.

+## During code reviews

+* Try to respond to every question and comment
+* If you disagree strongly, consider giving it a moment before responding
+* Don’t assume people share your experience or context.
+Avoid words like “basically”, “simply”, “clearly”, “obviously”, etc
+* Also, feedback.
+We just talked about feedback

 ## Flooding issue tracker?
 Don't worry!